 However, unlike Nigeria, Nnewi is not rich because of any natural resources.
 There is no proof that Nnewi people are physically stronger, more intelligent, more prayerful, or more righteous than others.
 There is no evidence that God loves the town more than other towns.
 However, it is obvious that Nnewi indigenes made their town what it is by imbibing certain principles.

 That is the aku-luo-uno philosophy: If you have money, intelligence, or physical strength, bring it home.
-No matter how influential an Nnewi man is, if his impact is not felt at home, he is regarded as a nobody.
-The people do not wait for government to develop their town for them.
-Through individual and communal efforts, schools, libraries, hospitals (including the Nnamdi Azikiwe University Teaching Hospital), scholarships, churches, pipeborne water, electricity, and roads are provided.
+No matter how influential a Nnewi man is if his impact is not felt at home, he is regarded as a nobody.
+The people do not wait for the government to develop their town for them.
+Through individual and communal efforts, schools, libraries, hospitals (including the Nnamdi Azikiwe University Teaching Hospital), scholarships, churches, pipe-borne water, electricity, and roads are provided.

 In addition, one thing that helps to drive development in Nnewi is the intense but healthy rivalry that exists among the four arms of Nnewi.
 For example, if one arm starts a scholarship scheme for its indigenes, or paves a road, the other arms immediately want to beat that record.
 And whenever someone from an arm of the town is holding an elective post, other people from the other communities watch to see what impact he will make in the town.
 If he does not perform well, his people are continually ridiculed.

 Unlike the Nigerian, the Nnewi person thinks of what he can do for his community rather than what his community can do for him.
 Unlike the Nigerian, the Nnewi man never ridicules his town before non-indigenes.
 Unlike the Nigerian, the Nnewi person is very proud of his Nnewi-ness: he proclaims his identity unapologetically wherever he is and defends his homeland always.